-1 Running Python

-II Install Python
+1.2 Install Python

-The examples in this book use Python 3.5.
-It is recommended that you use the Anaconda distribution, which is available free on Windows, Mac and Linux and contains all the packages needed (NumPy, SciPy, Matplotlib, Jupyter Notebook).
+We will be using Python 3.5.
+It is recommended that you use the Anaconda distribution, which is available free on Windows, Mac and Linux and contains all the packages we need (NumPy, SciPy, Matplotlib, Jupyter Notebook).

-1.2 Jupyter Notebook
+1.3 Jupyter Notebook

-The development environment used in this book is the Jupyter Notebook.
+The development environment we will be using is the Jupyter Notebook.
 This provides: